shababo/plotreader/README.md

 columns.update({dv.name: pd.Series()})
 df = pd.DataFrame(columns)

-prompt = """In Panel {panel_name}, what are the values of the {dep_var_stat} for the dependant variable {dep_var_name}?
+prompt = """In Panel {panel_name}, what are the values of the {dep_var_stat} for the dependent variable {dep_var_name}?
-If the variable is not quantitative (like an image), only set the name field of IndependantVariable.
+If the variable is not quantitative (like an image), only set the name field of IndependentVariable.
 Get the value for each condition.
-To help, here are the values the independant variable takes:
+To help, here are the values the independent variable takes:
 {ind_vars}
 IMPORTANT:
-    THE EXPECTED VALUES FOR THE INDEPENDANT VARIABLES MAY BE INCORRECT.
+    THE EXPECTED VALUES FOR THE INDEPENDENT VARIABLES MAY BE INCORRECT.
 DO YOUR BEST TO ESTIMATE THE VALUE FOR THE INPUTS FROM THE PLOT.
 The column schema is the following: {schema}.
 """.format(
     panel_name = figure.panels[panel_ind].name,